Eta and rho invariants on manifolds with edges: Introduction and statement of the main result

 In this paper we shall mainly concentrate on the depth-1 case, thus requiring the links $F$ to be compact and smooth.
 However, for later use, we shall also allow special depth-2 stratified spaces, with the most singular stratum equal to a discrete collection of points $P$ and associated link equal to a depth-1 stratified space; we shall also require the metric in a neighbourhood $\U$ of $P$ to be exact, i.e. of the form $g \restriction \U = dx^2 + x^2 \kappa$.
 In this specific situation, our analysis actually allows for the link $F$ to be any compact smoothly stratified space, as long as self-adjoint extensions of certain geometric operators on $F$ admit discrete spectrum of finite multiplicitiy.

-Our arguments apply to any formally self-adjoint Dirac-type operator $D$ on $M$ that it is equal to one of three geometric Dirac operators, namely the Gauss-Bonnet, the signature and the spin Dirac operators, modulo lower order terms.
-We shall be more precise later; for the time being we call such Dirac-type operators \emph{allowable} (while we keep the word \emph{geometric} for the unperturbed operators \footnote{In this paper we shall care to distinguish the signature operator in even and odd dimensions and for this reason we shall often refer to them as the signature operator (in even dimensions) and the odd-signature operator (in odd dimensions).}).
-Moreover we require $D$ to be even or odd with respect to some even subcalculus of the heat calculus (see Section \ref{even-odd-section} for the relevant notions).

-Our first main result discusses existence of eta invariants for such operators under certain additional assumptions on the metric $g$ and under a geometric Witt condition on $D$ which will be made explicit below, see Assumption \ref{Witt}.
+Our first main result discusses existence of eta invariants for the signature and spin Dirac operators under certain additional assumptions on the metric $g$ and under a geometric Witt condition which will be made explicit below, see Assumption \ref{Witt}.